mlte-team/mlte/docs/docs/tutorial0.md

 report.to_html(REPORTS_DIR / "report.html", local=True)
 ```

-After building the report, you can run the MLTE user interface (UI) by running the following in your command line:
+After building the report, you can run the `MLTE` user interface (UI) by running the following in your command line:
 ```
 $ mlte-ui
 ```
-Once you run it, follow the link to view the MLTE UI homepage.
+Once you run it, follow the link to view the `MLTE` UI homepage.
 In the UI, you'll see a section titled Reports.
 When you expand the section, you'll see all the reports you've generated under your defined context.
 You can click on the report and it will render in a new tab.

 Congrats on finishing the tutorial!
-If you're interested in continuing to learn more about MLTE, you can look at our other tutorials [coming soon!], or head over to our guide on [using `MLTE`](using_mlte.md).
+If you're interested in continuing to learn more about `MLTE`, you can look at our other tutorials [coming soon!], or head over to our guide on [using `MLTE`](using_mlte.md).